-- Only three times in the King James Version

-- None in the New King James Version

-- None in the New American Standard Version

-- None in the New Revised Standard Version

-- None in the New International Version

-- (20) Genesis 19:20 "That my life (soul-nehphesh) may be saved" New American Standard Version (Translated soul for the fourth time in the King James Version, but only for the first time in the New King James Version).
-Do you wonder how did the translators of the New King James Version did not think this word means "soul" in the nineteen times it was used before this, but changed their minds this time?

-- (21) Genesis 23:8 "If it be your mind (soul-nehphesh)" King James Version.

-- (22) Genesis 27:4 "So that I (soul-nehphesh) may bless you before I die" New Revised Standard Version. - "So that I (nehphesh) may bless you before I die" Revised Standard Version, New Revised Standard Version - "So that I (nehphesh) may give you my blessing before I die" New International Version - "So that I (nehphesh) may give you my blessing before I die" Revised English Bible - "To give you my (nehphesh) blessing before I die" Amplified Bible - "That I (nehphesh) may give you my special blessing before I die" New American Bible - "Then I (nehphesh) will bless you before I die" New Century Version - "Then I (nehphesh) will pronounce the blessing that belongs to you, my firstborn son, before I die" New Living Translation - "I (nehphesh) want to eat it once more and give you by blessing before I die" Contemporary English Version - "That I (nehphesh) may eat of it, (preparatory) to giving you (as my first-born) my blessing before I die" Amplified Bible - "That my soul (nehphesh) may bless thee before I die" King James Version.
-How would Isaac's son know if he were blessed by an "immaterial invisible" no substance part of a person that he could not see?
+- Only three times in the King James Version - None in the New King James Version - None in the New American Standard Version - None in the New Revised Standard Version - None in the New International Version - (20) Genesis 19:20 "That my life (nehphesh-a "living being") may be saved" New American Standard Version (Translated soul for the fourth time in the King James Version, but only for the first time in the New King James Version).
+Do you wonder how did the translators of the New King James Version did not think this word means "soul" in the nineteen times it was used before this, but changed their minds this time? - (21) Genesis 23:8 "If it be your mind" (nehphesh-a "living being") King James Version. - (22) Genesis 27:4 "So that I (nehphesh-a "living being") may bless you before I die" New Revised Standard Version. - "So that I (nehphesh-a "living being") may bless you before I die" Revised Standard Version, New Revised Standard Version. - "So that I (nehphesh-a "living being") may give you my blessing before I die" New International Version. - "So that I (nehphesh-a "living being") may give you my blessing before I die" Revised English Bible. - "To give you my (nehphesh-a "living being") blessing before I die" Amplified Bible. - "That I (nehphesh-a "living being") may give you my special blessing before I die" New American Bible. - "Then I (nehphesh-a "living being") will bless you before I die" New Century Version. - "Then I (nehphesh-a "living being") will pronounce the blessing that belongs to you, my firstborn son, before I die" New Living Translation. - "I (nehphesh-a "living being") want to eat it once more and give you by blessing before I die" Contemporary English Version. - "That I (nehphesh-a "living being") may eat of it, (preparatory) to giving you (as my first-born) my blessing before I die" Amplified Bible. - "That my soul (nehphesh-a "living being") may bless thee before I die" King James Version.
+How would Isaac's son know if he were blessed by an "immaterial invisible" no substance something that he could not see?
 By this time, hundreds of years after Genesis 1:1, the King James translators must have been desperate to be able to put "soul" into the Bible.

-Up to Genesis 27:4 for hundreds of years nehphesh is translated soul:
+Up to Genesis 27:4 for hundreds of years nehphesh is translated soul